 These days, the CYCA is the ‘Club of choice’ for its almost 3,000 members, sailors and non-sailors, who enjoy the world-class facilities, the extensive sailing calendar and the social programme of member’s nights, prize giving and just relaxing in the Sydney Hobart Bar after a hard-fought race.

 In 2008, the CYCA launched its much anticipated book on the history of the CYCA entitled ‘From Ratbags to Respectability’.
-Members can purchase a copy of the book for $49.95 with non-members and visitors also able to purchase the book for $59.95.
+The book is ON SALE for purchase for $20.00 either through the online CYCA Store or at reception.